-What feeling does that word immediately conjure? (be honest!)
+What emotion does that word immediately conjure? (be honest!)

 For me, I personally feel a sense of excitement.
 A bit like when you are starting a puzzle that you're pretty sure you're going to rock, lol.